 Too many apples?
 Sometimes, yes.

-The best way to large delicious apples is thinning the crop.
+The best way to get large, delicious apples is thinning the crop.

 Some apple thinners remove the fruit on every other spur; others leave a fruit on every third spur as they thin from the trunk outward on a branch.
 Always leave the largest fruit on the spur.
 Whichever method you choose, the goal is to leave plenty of room for each apple to mature.